 We are pleased to offer the following series of webinars (all times PDT).
 Each webinar is 60 minutes long.

-Webinars are $50 each or $150 for all webinars.
-To register for all webinars: 1) select "Multi-webinar package" for one webinar and complete registration; 2) Contact Mary Claire Meijer for the discount code to waive registration fees for the other webinars prior to registration.
-Sponsors may attend at no charge and should contact Mary Claire Meijer or Melissa Kirmse for the discount code.
+Webinars are $50 each or $250 for all webinars.
+To register for all webinars, select "Multi-webinar package" for one webinar.
+Before registering for the other webinars, contact Mary Claire Meijer for the discount code to waive registration fees for the remaining webinars.

 Introduction to Probability Management